 Recent medical research has also shown that berberine may promote optimal joint health.* According to a 2017 study, berberine significantly improved joint health in rats, and it appears to be a promising candidate for human treatment as well.6 However, there hasn’t been a significant amount of research done on this topic yet, and more studies are needed to fully understand how berberine may affect joint health.

 Gastrointestinal and Immune Health

 It’s also useful in maintaining a healthy balance of gut bacteria.* Many people don’t realize it, but the majority of your immune system is in your gut, and if the harmful bacteria get out of control, that makes it more likely that you will get sick.
-One study showed that berberine helped to moderate gut bacteria, minimizing the bad bacteria while promoting strains that are beneficial to the body, like short-chain fatty acid (SCFA) producing bacteria.8
+One study showed that berberine helped to moderate gut bacteria, while promoting strains that are beneficial to the body, like short-chain fatty acid (SCFA) producing bacteria.8

 One study suggests that berberine could assist in maintaining healthy lung function, though so far, no research has been done on this topic with human test subjects.9